JoshuaYCai/JoshuaYCai/README.md

-- 👋 Hi, I’m @JoshuaYCai
+- 👋 Hi, I’m @JoshuaYCai, currently in the process of publishing my graduate thesis, University of Toronto
 - 👀 I’m interested in travelling around the world
+Checklist: Turkey, Fiji, South Africa
 - 🌱 I’m currently learning advanced data analysis skills
-- 💞️ I’m looking to collaborate on any project that uses GIS (Geographic Information System) and big data
+- 💞️ I’m looking to collaborate on any biz project that leverages GIS and big data
 - 📫 cai.yushuai@outlook.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm licensed chef I kid you not.